 If you self-drive Mexico especially with a foreign license plate, you will be stopped by the police.
 It is inevitable.
 How they treat you, however, is a toss up.
 We found the police overall in Mexico to be reasonable.
 They stopped us, just like they stopped everyone else, to do their job which was mainly ensuring we had the proper paperwork or to ask us about our front license plate.

-The only “run-ins” we had with the police was in the extremely popular Yucatan Peninsula.
+The only “run-ins” we had with the police were in the extremely popular Yucatan Peninsula.
 And even then these were minor.

 If you do get this routine (and we have been stopped plenty in South America), then consider using these tactics to deal with the police: